 Unlike Mexico, Turkey, and other life threatening countries for journalists in the world, Slovenia is a peaceful EU country.
 Our constitution enables freedom of speech along with other liberties of a modern western society.
 However, the fact that we don’t have laws to imply censorship does not mean we don’t experience it, only its face has changed with modern times.

 A short trip into the history of the censorship on our soil presented the exhibition of the National and University Library in Slovenia.
 Entitled STOP, CENSORSHIP!
 (Autumn 2019).
-It showed various forms of censorship from the Austrian Empire until 1848, in the period of the Austro-Hungarian Monarchy until the end of the WWI, and in the roughly seven decades of the Kingdom of Yugoslavia and later the Socialist Federal Republic of Yugoslavia under the Communist regime.
+It showed various forms of censorship from the Austrian Empire until 1848, in the period of the Austro-Hungarian Monarchy until the end of WWI, and the roughly seven decades of Yugoslavia, first the Kingdom of Yugoslavia and after 1945, the Socialist Federal Republic of Yugoslavia under the Communist regime.
 Among some incredible facts, including the awareness of the Communist regime to collect and preserve the works of Slovenian dissidents opposing the regime, it illuminated the vastly spread self-censorship of journalists and writers in the former Yugoslavia.
 Slovenian writer and PEN member Igor Torkar (1913-2004) wrote: “The worst of all censors is the author himself.
 Self-censorship crawls into writer’s mind subconsciously when the ruling regime succeeds to create a kind of universal fear among the citizens.
 This fear has since the dawn of time been the glue of all autocratic regimes, preventing their collapse.
 The fear, which generates fear, so that you always fear something.
 Such fear creates apathy.
 The apathy pushes a writer into intellectual and spiritual immigration.
 A spiritual immigrant cannot be a good writer.”

 The fear and the self-censorship have not gone away after Slovenia won its independence and established a democratic society in 1991.
 Grounds for self-censorship are various, as it inhabits different spheres of publicist activities including social media that store all our likes, shares and commentaries from here to eternity.
 As writers rarely hide under phantoms and trolls (reserved for the cowards hiding their identity on-line), we put our opinions and hearts on the plate.
 Therefore, not only I, but every one of us thinks twice before he shares a post criticizing the government or members of business and cultural elite.
 What good will it come of it?
 Only damage.